Curse of the Fly

 Curse of the Fly is a 1965 British horror science-fiction film directed by Don Sharp and starring Brian Donlevy, Carole Gray and George Baker.
 It was written by Harry Spalding and was the sequel to Return of the Fly (1959), as the third installment in The Fly film series.
 Unlike the other films in the series it was produced in the United Kingdom.

 Curse of the Fly was rarely seen for many years, as it was the only entry in the Fly film trilogy that did not receive a videotape, laserdisc or online release.
-It did not receive its home video premiere until 2007, when it was released in a boxed set with the original series of films.
+Outside of an abridged Super 8mm version released to the home movie market in the mid-1970s, it did not receive its home video premiere until 2007, when it was released in a boxed set with the original series of films.